ukutaht/blog/_posts/2015-03-16-using-the-option-type-effectively.md

 get_shortest(empty) //=> None
 ```

-Now we want to use this function to show the shortest name to the user.
+We can build on this function and use it to show the shortest name to the user.
 If the list
 is empty we should just show `"Not found"`.
 How might we implement this?

 It is very common to use pattern matching to get the job done: